GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 API](https://developers.google.com/web/updates/2018/09/reportingapi) is another
 mechanism through which you can detect various issues.
-You can configure the Reporting API to instruct your users' browser to send a report whenever COEP blocks the loading of a resource.
-Chrome has supported the `Report-To` header since version 69 for a variety of uses including COEP.
+You can configure the Reporting API to instruct your users' browser to send a report whenever COEP blocks the loading of a resource or COOP isolates a popup window.
+Chrome has supported the `Report-To` header since version 69 for a variety of uses including COEP and COOP.

 {% Aside %}
 The Reporting API is undergoing transition to [a new